International Summer Programme

 British Culture, Language, and Society, 1800-present

 The lectures and seminars examine the ways in which Romantic poets changed our perceptions of nature – especially through their involvement with the English Lake District.
 The field trip this week takes us to the heart of the Lake District and across Coniston Water to visit the homes of John Ruskin and William Wordsworth.
 We also visit the Ruskin Library on campus, the only dedicated Ruskin centre in the country, which houses a large collection of his works and runs specialist exhibitions.

 Week 2: Industrialisation, political change, and the novel

 Focusing on the emergence of Britain, and especially Lancashire, as an industrial powerhouse, and the evocations and criticism by scholars, writers and artists of the time.
 We will visit Quarry Bank Mill in Styal – a National Trust property that continues to showcase the machinery of the cotton industry within a restored mill.
 It is also the setting for Channel 4’s drama The Mill which vividly portrays the hardships of working-class life.
-This week also features a tour of Lancaster’s own industrial heritage as we visit the canal and view the architectural remnants of the Lancashire ‘powerhouse’.

 Week 4: Post-colonial Britain

 This week focuses on the transformation of Britain since the 1950s, the legacy of the colonial past and the rise of new multicultural communities, new language communities, and new forms of popular culture.
 We will also visit the Museum of Liverpool and examine the city’s role as an iconic site of immigration and cultural diversity in the history of the North West.

 For more details see the weekly topics and suggested readings